 AGS airports serve a catchment area in Scotland and England's South Coast within 60 minutes of 6.8 million people.
-The regions served by these airports have shown strong economic growth anchored upon financial services, energy and logistics industries, which was reflected in the robust traffic growth experienced over the past 10-year period, with over 14 million passengers travelling through them in 2015.
+The regions served by these airports have shown strong economic growth anchored upon financial services, energy and logistics industries, which was reflected in the robust traffic growth experienced over the past 10-year period, with over 14.4 million passengers travelling through them in 2016.

-Glasgow airport, Scotland's second busiest airport after Edinburgh, is also Scotland's principal long-haul airport as well as Scotland's largest charter hub, with 8.7 and 7.7 million passengers in 2015 and 2014, respectively.
-It has a catchment area within 60 minutes of 2.9 million people and it offers a balanced mix of domestic (47%) and international (53%) traffic.
-It is served by 25 airlines that fly to around 114 destinations.
+Glasgow airport, Scotland's second busiest airport after Edinburgh, is also Scotland's principal long-haul airport as well as Scotland's largest charter hub, with 9.4 and 8.7 million passengers in 2016 and 2015, respectively.
+It has a catchment area within 60 minutes of 2.9 million people and it offers a balanced mix of domestic (46%) and international (54%) traffic.
+It is served by 30 airlines that fly to around 120 destinations.
 The infrastructure in place would support 15 million passengers per year.

-Aberdeen airport is one of Britain's fastest growing airports and one of the world's busiest commercial heliports, providing services for approximately 517,489 helicopter passengers in support of the North Sea oil and gas industry.
-Aberdeen airport is used by 15 airlines serving more than 46 destinations.
+Aberdeen airport is one of the world's busiest commercial heliports, providing services for approximately 423,169 helicopter passengers in support of the North Sea oil and gas industry.
+Aberdeen airport is used by 23 airlines serving more than 53 destinations.

-Southampton has a large catchment area within 60 minutes of over 3.5 million people and serves around 36 destinations with 5 airlines using this airport.
+Southampton has a large catchment area within 60 minutes of over 3.5 million people and serves around 40 destinations with 21 airlines using this airport.
 It provides short-haul air links to mainland Europe, large United Kingdom cities and the Channel Islands.

-The table below sets out the number of passengers by airport for the years ended 31 December 2015 and 31 December 2014:
+The table below sets out the number of passengers by airport for the years ended 31 December 2016 and 31 December 2015: